How Smart Meters work

-A Smart Meter works by measuring the current flow and voltage at regular intervals and then adding this up to calculate the power used in a half hour period.
-Similarly for gas the flow is measured at regular intervals.
+A Smart Meter works by measuring the electrical current flow and voltage at regular intervals and then adding this up to calculate the power used in a half-hour period.
+Similarly, for gas the flow is measured at regular intervals.
 This information can be sent to your In Home Display and to your supplier.
-Different communications technologies may be used in different kinds of premises for the Home Area Network to communicate with your In Home Display, and different technologies will be used in different parts of the country to allow the Wide Area Network to communicate with the Data Communications Company.
+Different communications technologies may be used in different kinds of premises for the Home Area Network to communicate with your In Home Display, and different technologies will be used in different parts of the country to allow the Wide Area Network to send data to and from the company providing the communications.

 As well as measuring energy, meters are constantly monitoring their own performance and environment.
-For example they will report if they have an internal memory problem and report if the terminal cover is removed.
-In these cases your supplier may send someone to your house after contacting you.
+For example, they will report if they have an internal memory problem and report if the terminal cover is removed.
+In these cases your supplier may send someone to your home after contacting you.

 End to End

-The information from your meter goes first into a communications hub that is usually built into the electricity meter, and then through radio waves to the Data and Communications Company (DCC).
+The information from your meter goes first into a communications hub that is usually built into the electricity meter, and then through radio waves to the communications company.
+In the case of the SMETS 2 meters, it is the Data and Communications Company (DCC).
 From there it is sent on to the various DCC Services users who have a need for the data.

 We will now explain each leg of the end to end journey shown in the diagram above.

-In addition you will have a In Home Display which is powered though the mains and communicates with the meters through the same communications hub.
-Additionally in the future more gadgets could use the communications hub, provided they have the right security credentials.
+In addition, you will have an In Home Display which is powered though the mains and communicates with the meters through the same communications hub.
+In the future, more gadgets could use the communications hub, provided they have the right security credentials.

 Data and Communications Company (DCC)

-To minimise costs the DCC went out to tender for the communications network having split the country into regions for this purpose.
-So depending where you are you could have one of two companies communicating with your meter, Arqiva Limited in the north and Telefonica (better known to us as O2) in the central and southern regions.
+To minimise costs for the long term use of SMETS 2 meters the DCC went out to tender for the communications network having split the country into regions for this purpose.
+So depending on where you are you could have one of two companies communicating with your meter, Arqiva Limited in the north and Telefónica (better known to us as O2) in the central and southern regions.